kgalstaun/minimal-bio/README.md

 A minimal biography app, with a home and a contact page.

-The app is setup generically and the site can easily be utilized different use cases, as all content is fetched from GraphCMS.
+The app is setup generically can be easily utilized for different use cases, as all content is fetched from GraphCMS.

 ## Project setup